Mooophy/Cpp-Primer/ch02/README.md

 (c): valid.
 (d): invalid. a reference must be initialized.
 ```
+If you want know more ,you can read [this](http://www.zhihu.com/question/28039779).
+If you don't understand it , you can read it again when you read fourth chapter.
 ##Exercise 2.16
 >Which, if any, of the following assignments are invalid?
 If they are valid, explain what they do.